tmhpfnr/camunda-docs-manual/content/update/minor/78-to-79/index.md

 These attributes can be modifed in the [configuration file]({{< relref "webapps/cockpit/extend/configuration.md#historic-activity-instance-metrics" >}})

-# Throttle login attempts
+# Throttle Login Attempts

-We introduce a special mechanism for consecutive unsuccessful login attempts.
+Throttle login attempts is a special mechanism for consecutive unsuccessful login attempts.
 A user will be delayed in trying to login after an unsuccessful login attempt for a certain amount of time (in seconds).
 This delay is calculated through a formula, and the contributing values are configurable.
 Please read more in the [Identity service]({{< relref "user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) section.

 The default values are: